timvisee/ffsend/README.md

 - Upload and download files and directories securely
 - Always encrypted on the client
 - Additional password protection, generation and configurable download limits
+- File and directory archiving and extraction
+- Built-in share URL shortener and QR code generator
 - Supports old and new Firefox Send server versions
-- File and directory archiving and extraction
 - History tracking your files for easy management
 - Ability to use custom Send hosts
 - Inspect or delete shared files